delzear/hass-formulaoneapi/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/custom-components/hacs)
 # Home Assistant Formula One API
+Formula One API will be down for the remaining of the season while I work on a solution to update the data and prevent polling the API.
+The terms and condition of the API prevent polling.

 Formula One API Integration Into Home Assistant: Bring live information the current season!

 ## Installation: Manual